Ghulam Ahmed Perwez: Islam and individual liberty

 Parwez argued that the Quran places such strong emphasis on individual freedom that it almost overrides all forms of authority, to the point where no person has the right to compel another person to obey them, citing the verse 3:79 in support of this view.
 Consistent with this, Parwez "adamantly opposed" slavery.
-He claimed that it had no justifiable basis according to the Quran and that the practice had been banned since the dawn of Islam, contrary to the opinions of his opponents who officially called for slavery to be legalized in the newly created Pakistan.
+He claimed that it had no justifiable basis according to the Quran and that the practice had been banned since the dawn of Islam, contrary to the opinions of his opponents who officially called for slavery to be legalised in the newly created Pakistan.
 Parwez argued that the words used in the Quran to refer to slavery should be correctly read in the past-tense, thereby giving a completely different meaning to the verses used by his opponents to justify slavery.
 He stated: "Whatever happened in subsequent history was the responsibility of Muslims, and not of the Quran."
 W.G.
 Clarence-Smith includes Parwez among the "South Asian Shock Troops of Abolition," a line of rationalist thinkers who took the position that slavery is forbidden by the Quran.
 This position was first taken by Syed Ahmad Khan.
 According to Clarence-Smith, Parwez was "the most significant figure to carry the radical torch after independence in 1947."

 Regarding the practical methods for the abolition of slavery, Parwez clarified that because the local economy was based on slave labor, society had to be weaned off of slavery gradually.
 He pointed out that the main source of slaves was war, as prisoners of war were usually enslaved.
 So when the Quran banned the enslavement of prisoners of war, it effectively closed the door on the future of slavery.
 Furthermore, by highly encouraging the emancipation of slaves, the existing slaves in society were gradually freed.

 Parwez also called for monogamy and rejected polygamy under normal demographic circumstances.
 He argued that due to various forms of discrimination suffered by women, their gender has developed an "inferiority complex", which is enforced and exploited by men.
 He claimed that the Quran liberates women from their historical "bondage" by affirming their independent existence and equality in all aspects of society that matter, leaving only a few biological differences between the genders.
-Parwez cited Quranic verses to show that although women have certain responsibilities emphasized, such as the upbringing of children, they are free to earn their own living just like men, and unlike men, anything they earn is for them alone, while the man's earnings are to be shared by the household.
+Parwez cited Quranic verses to show that although women have certain responsibilities emphasised, such as the upbringing of children, they are free to earn their own living just like men, and unlike men, anything they earn is for them alone, while the man's earnings are to be shared by the household.

 Religion vs. "Deen"

 Parwez argued that Islam challenged the validity, as well as the very conception of ‘religion’.
-This idea is considered a classical claim which had more recently been popularized by Muhammad Iqbal, when Parwez undertook its systematic defense in his work 'Islam: A Challenge to Religion,' where he argues that Islam is a "protest against all religions in the old sense of the term."
+This idea is considered a classical claim which had more recently been popularised by Muhammad Iqbal, when Parwez undertook its systematic defense in his work 'Islam: A Challenge to Religion,' where he argues that Islam is a "protest against all religions in the old sense of the term".
 Ismail al-Faruqi welcomed it as "representative statement of Muslim modernist thought."